lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Added Section 5.1.3.4 on message protection using KEM keys and HPKE

 * Aligned Section 5.2.2 on guidance which CMS key management technique to use with encrypted values (see thread "CMS: selection of key management technique to use for EnvelopedData") also adding support for KEM keys

+* Added Section 8.9 and extended Section 3.1.2 regarding use of Certificate Transparency logs

 * Deleted former Appendix C as announced in the -03